appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/ssl-configuration.md

 - `publicKey` is the public certificate. (content of `.crt` file)
 - `privateKey` is the private key. (content of `.key` file)

-You should use the full certificate chain for `publicKey` similar to main domain `sslCertificate`, to prevent SSL errors when clients connect.
+You should use the full certificate chain for `publicKey`, similar to the main domain `sslCertificate`, to prevent SSL errors when clients connect.

 :::caution

-For now, self-hosted Appcircle does not support usage of password protected private keys for Testing Distribution custom domains.
+For now, self-hosted Appcircle does not support the usage of password-protected private keys for the Testing Distribution custom domains.

 :::